About the music works

 The price for a specific work depends essentially on the length and its complexity (it is less manual effort to produce an aria of 5 minutes with a chamber orchestra, than a 30 minutes concerto with a symphonic orchestra).

-When a person activates the code, he/she becomes the only musician who can use that particular licence code.
+• When a person activates the code, they become the only musician who can use that particular licence code.